tkdesign/events_front/README.md

-# nConnect Conference Website – Frontend
+# Conference Website – Frontend

-This repository contains the **frontend application** of the offline conference platform.
+This repository contains the **frontend application** of the offline conference website.
 The project is built with **Vue 3** and provides a modern single-page application (SPA) interface.

 The related backend API is implemented in **Laravel 10** and can be found here: